RoadieHQ/marketing-site/content/docs/integrations/datadog/index.md

 ## Add a Datadog card to the overview tab of the Entity Page

 Click the cog icon on the top right of a component page.
-The click add card.
+Then click add card.

 ![edit_layout.png](edit_layout.png)
 ![add_card.png](add_card.png)